-6.1 Time invariant Rational Expectation benchmark
+6.1.
+Time invariant rational expectation benchmark

-The estimation results for the posterior mode, along with the prior distribution using a time invariant (constant) model is reported in Table 2.
+The estimation results for the posterior mode, along with the prior distribution using a time invariant (constant) model are reported in Table 2.
 For ease of exposition, we report here only the parameters in the policy rule, other parameters can be obtained at request.